Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

 The rank test reports that this model is fully identifiable and observable with generic inputs, and as a matter of fact for any polynomial inputs of degree at least one (i.e. a ramp input), i.e. as long as $\dot u \neq 0.$ However, all its parameters are unidentifiable if $\dot u = 0,$ both for a single experiment \citep{villaverde2018input} and in a multi-experiment setup with different constant inputs.

 Let us now perform a numerical experiment: we simulate the model to generate artificial data, applying as input a piecewise constant signal.
-Since our focus is on the role played by the input, we do not add any artificial noise to the output, to avoid confounding effects.
-The left panel of Figure \ref{fig:c2m} shows the data, the model states, and the input.
-Next, we try to estimate parameter $k_{12}$ by fitting the model to the data.
-We use a profile likelihood approach: we fix the value of $k_{12}$ and let the optimiser find the values of the remaining parameters; we repeat this procedure for different values of $k_{12}.$ The right hand panel of Figure \ref{fig:c2m} shows the resulting profile, which has a shape indicating practical identifiability and a minimum at the parameter's nominal value ($k_{12}=7$).
+Since our focus is on the role played by the input, we add a small amount of noise to the output, in order to yield a realistic experiment while avoiding confounding effects.
+We generate 100 realizations of Gaussian noise with zero mean and $\sigma = 0.1$.
+Next, we estimate the parameters by fitting the model to each realization of the data, using a hybrid metaheuristic optimization algorithm \citep{egea2014meigo}.
+Lastly, we use a bootstrap procedure to quantify their uncertainty \citep{balsa2010iterative}.
+The left panel of Figure \ref{fig:c2m} shows one realization of the pseudo-experimental data, along with the model states, and the input.
+The right hand panel of Figure \ref{fig:c2m} shows the optimization results for one of the parameters, $k_{12}$.
+It can be seen that, while there is some uncertainty associated with the estimate, both the mean and median estimations are very close to the nominal value ($k_{12}=7$), and the confidence intervals are reasonably narrow.
+It is clear from these results that $k_{12}$ is identifiable.
 Hence, performing the observability rank test by approximating a piecewise constant input as a ramp yields correct SIA results (at least in this case study), while the approximation as a multi-experiment with constant inputs yields a wrong result.
 Intuitively, this can be understood as a failure of the multi-experiment setup to capture the continuity between experiments; a set of independent experiments does not provide all the information.